Batesville, AR

 2022 Citizenship

-As of 2023, 93.8% of Batesville, AR residents were US citizens, which is approximately the same as the national average of N/A%.
+As of 2023, 93.8% of Batesville, AR residents were US citizens, which is higher than the national average of 93.4%.
 In 2022, the percentage of US citizens in Batesville, AR was 95.1%, meaning that the rate of citizenship has been decreasing.

 The following chart shows US citizenship percentages in Batesville, AR compared to that of it's neighboring and parent geographies.